 Known as the best ski town in Utah if not the US, Park City is definitely worth visiting.
 If you don’t love skiing, head here in the summer to visit the historic mining town and enjoy the amazing restaurants in the area.

 Park City is one of the most expensive ski resorts in the USA based on lodgings.
 However, you can save money on food if you eat outside of the resorts.

 Park City is a popular destination because it is perfect for all types of skiers.
-Beginners can enjoy the resort with easy slopes and lessons whilst intermediate skiers will enjoy the 3.5 mile long home run and lots of territory to explore.
+Beginners can enjoy the resort with easy slopes and lessons whilst intermediate skiers will enjoy the 3.5-mile long home run and lots of territories to explore.